apache/pekko-connectors/docs/src/main/paradox/data-transformations/csv.md

 ## CSV parsing

-CSV parsing offers a flow that takes a stream of `akka.util.ByteString` and issues a stream of lists of `ByteString`.
+CSV parsing offers a flow that takes a stream of `org.apache.pekko.util.ByteString` and issues a stream of lists of `ByteString`.

 The incoming data must contain line ends to allow line base framing.
 The CSV special characters can be specified (as bytes), suitable values are available as constants in `CsvParsing`.